mughesh03/SRM-SDG-Hackathon-2023/README.md

 - Windows support for the FPGA code samples is limited to the **FPGA emulator** and **optimization reports**.
 Only Linux supports **FPGA hardware** compilation.
 See any FPGA code sample README.md for more details.
 - If you encounter `Error MSB6003 The specified task executable ... could not be run...` when building a sample program, it might be due to the length of the directory path.
 Move the `build` directory to a location with a shorter path.
 Build the sample in the new location.

-## Licenses

-Code samples are licensed under the MIT license.
-See [License. txt](https://github.com/oneapi-src/oneAPI-samples/blob/master/License.txt) for details.

-Third-party program licenses can be found here: [third-party-programs. txt](https://github.com/oneapi-src/oneAPI-samples/blob/master/third-party-programs.txt).

-## Notices and Disclaimers

-© Intel Corporation.
-Intel, the Intel logo, and other Intel marks are trademarks of Intel Corporation or its subsidiaries.
-Other names and brands may be claimed as the property of others.
 ## Intel ONEAPI Sign in
 ### Step-1
 click Create a Account